-By adhering to government guidelines we will be keeping our colleagues and communities safe, as well as protecting loved ones.
+By adhering to government guidelines we are keeping our colleagues and communities safe, as well as protecting loved ones.
 We have critical frontline workers within our business supporting the supply of vital logistics and social care contracts.
 We also have numerous teams who play key roles in the employment of tens of thousands across the UK.
 We are doing our very best to continue to offer ongoing support where it’s needed, translate the new government policies and fill specific roles which are currently in much-needed demand.

 The COVID-19 situation has evolved at speed, and continues to develop day to day.
 We have created this page to help answer your questions.
-As a business we are also aware of our responsibility to the British workforce as the government begins to reopen society.
-We have a taskforce in place which, working within our global organisation’s framework and in line with learnings from around the world, is preparing our employees to return to the workplace.
+As a business we are also aware of our responsibility to the British workforce as the government guidance continues to be updated and we are monitoring local lockdown sites carefully.
+Our taskforce works closely with our global colleagues and taking learnings from around the world, has prepared our employees to return to the workplace.
 We are operating a phased approach to returning to our physical locations, with more of our sites opening each week.

 General information and useful links

 As a business, we are monitoring the situation extremely closely and have created a UK based response team who feeds directly into the taskforces created by ManpowerGroup at both a regional and global level.

 Please also continue to refer to the following websites for the latest information:

 ManpowerGroup has also joined forces with other industry leaders to create an HR services alliance.
 Together, the industry – as the world’s largest private sector employer and labour market expert – endeavours to make a vital contribution to the process of preparing for the new normal, and get businesses and economies running again; while adhering to local government guidelines as we prepare our people to return safely back to work when the time comes.

 You can see the full report here.

 What is the company doing in response to the COVID-19 outbreak?